AdobeDocs/experience-manager-65.en/help/release-notes/aem-forms-current-service-pack-insatallations-steps-jee-osgi.md

    1. Backup your [CRX Repository, Database Schema, and GDS (Global Document Storage)](https://experienceleague.adobe.com/docs/experience-manager-65/forms/administrator-help/aem-forms-backup-recovery/backing-aem-forms-data.html).
    1. Backup  the &lt;*AEM_forms_root*&gt;/deploy folder.
 It is required if you decide to uninstall the service pack.

+   >[!NOTE]
+   >
+   > Before running the AEM installer, make sure you have write-access rights.

 +++

 +++2.Download the required software: